Case Study: Social Media Agency Manages 120 Instagram Accounts Safely on Databay Mobile Proxies

 Do I need both residential and mobile proxies for social media management?

 For mobile-first platforms like Instagram, TikTok, Facebook, and X (Twitter), mobile proxies alone typically provide the best account survival.
-Residential proxies can be used for public data scraping (hashtag monitoring, competitor analysis) where account authentication is not involved.
+Residential proxies work well for public data scraping (hashtag monitoring, competitor analysis) where account authentication is not involved.
 Many agencies combine mobile proxies for account management with residential proxies for research.

 How does Databay prevent Instagram from detecting the proxy?